 Okinawa Prefectural Museum

-The Okinawa Prefectural Museum (沖縄県立博物館, Okinawa Kenritsu Hakubutsukan) is the perfect place to dive into Okinawa’s vibrant culture and history.
-Located in a modern building since 2007, the museum is divided into two main sections: the history museum and the art museum.
-The history museum offers an in-depth look at Okinawa’s past, covering everything from its time as the Ryukyu Kingdom to modern-day Okinawa.
-With exhibits on natural history, folklore, crafts, and archaeology, visitors can spend hours discovering the island's rich heritage.
+The Okinawa Prefectural Museum (沖縄県立博物館, Okinawa Kenritsu Hakubutsukan) is a must-visit destination for those who want to immerse themselves in the island's rich culture and history.
+Housed in a sleek, modern building since 2007, the museum is divided into two main sections: the history museum and the art museum.
+The history museum offers a comprehensive exploration of Okinawa’s past, from its early days as the Ryukyu Kingdom to its role in contemporary Japan.
+Through a diverse range of exhibits on natural history, folklore, traditional crafts, and archaeology, visitors can gain a deeper understanding of Okinawa's unique heritage, spanning thousands of years.

 Hours and Fees